Ph.D. Program in Chemistry

 During Orientation, new students take examinations at an advanced undergraduate level in four areas: organic chemistry, physical chemistry, inorganic chemistry and biochemistry.
 The results of these "attainment" exams are used to assess each student's background and to plan the first year's course of study.

 During their first two years in residence, students take five graduate lecture courses (25 units) in broad areas or special topics.
 The standard course load, which includes lecture courses, seminars, research courses and independent studies, is three courses per quarter (15 units).
-Doctoral students are required to work as teaching assistants for at least three quarters, usually in the first year.
+Doctoral students are required to work as teaching assistants for at least three quarters.

 For the majority of students who continue to work toward the doctorate, four specific requirements remain.
 The first is to present a literature seminar on a topic of current interest.
 This seminar provides students with the opportunity to develop skills that will enable them to read, analyze, organize and communicate information in a clear and logical manner.